GOES-NEWS last update 10 September 2013

 GOES-10 (GOES-K) was launched April 25, 1997, and was placed in orbit at 105 W. When GOES-9 began experiencing problems with its momentum wheels, GOES-10 was placed in active service as GOES-West, positioned at 135 W until June 2006.
 Late in 2006, NOAA moved GOES-10 to 60 W to devote scan time to covering South America.
 It was de-orbited in December 2009.

 GOES-11 (GOES-L) was launched May 3, 2000, and placed in storage mode at 105 W in August 2000.
 In June 2006, GOES-11 was revived to replace GOES-10 as GOES-WEST at 135 W. In December 2011, GOES-11 was decommissioned as GOES-WEST, and then moved to a higher graveyard orbit.

 GOES-12 (GOES-M) was launched July 23, 2001.
 It is the first GOES to fly an SXI-type instrument.
 In April 2003, GOES-12 became GOES-East at 75 W. Running low on fuel, GOES-12 was decommissioned as GOES-East in April 2010, and moved to 60 W to devote scan time to covering South America.
-GOES-12 is the last of the Loral-built third generation GOES satellites.
+In August 2013, GOES-12 was decommissioned and moved to a higher graveyard orbit.
+GOES-12 was the last of the Loral-built third generation GOES satellites.